lucasconstantino/apollo-cache-invalidation/README.md

 client.mutate({ mutation, update, variables: { user: 1 } })
 ```

-The function provided to *invalidateFields* will receive a *[DataProxy](http://dev.apollodata.com/core/apollo-client-api.html#DataProxy)* instance and the result for the mutation.
-It must return an array of field paths to invalidate.
+The function provided to *invalidateFields* will receive a *[DataProxy](http://dev.apollodata.com/core/apollo-client-api.html#DataProxy)* instance and the result for the mutation as arguments.
+It must then return an array of field paths to invalidate.
 Each field path consist of an array of keys.
 Each key can be one of:

-- **String:** string equality test;
+- **String:** the key to invalidate;
-- **RegExp:** regex match test;
+- **RegExp:** regex to match keys to invalidate;
-- **Function:** custom matching test.
+- **Function:** custom matching function to match keys to invalidate.

-Each path will be compared individually to the whole cached data, invalidating any matched (possibly multiple) along the way.
+Each path will be compared individually to the whole cached data, invalidating any matched fields (possibly multiple) along the way.

 The first key in a field path will test against either an object id (as resolved by the [`dataIdFromObject`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) Apollo client config) or the *ROOT_QUERY*.